 After you purchase a kit, she lets you know once you start, it expires after a certain amount of time.

 It was 90 days.

-This was why I bought the Ebook in case there was something useful since I couldn’t refer to the previous course I purchased to troubleshoot because it expired.
+I couldn’t refer to the previous course I purchased to troubleshoot because it expired.

 Her course isn’t a perishable watermelon; it shouldn’t expire after a certain amount of time after purchasing it.